 To maintain the vibrancy of your naturally dyed fabrics:

 1. Wash separately or with like colors in cool water.
+Never use hot or boiling water, this will cause the dye to leach out.

 Troubleshooting Common Issues